DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 Cliffhanger:

 - The Anthropic Principle may be sufficient for our address, but does it explain our design?
 The next parts of the investigation follow the evidence into a hypothesis that accounts for species-specific signals without abandoning scientific rigor.

+—
+Breadcrumb: Comfort explains the address; it doesn’t explain the design.
+The case file turns next to those who erased their footprints—and the stories they left in our mouths.

 #### Notes and References (to be finalized)